openwisp/openwisp-docs/general/values.rst

 every modification, update and improvement to the community was made.
 The same approach was adopted for the knowledge and the experience acquired within the project.

+From then on, OpenWISP has been adopted by many other Italian and European cities and thanks to **OpenWISP 2** our best practices are now being adopted globally.

 Core Values
 -----------